chord233/chord233/README.md

 [Github](https://github.com/chord233) | [Twitter](https://twitter.com/chord244) | [ORCID](http://orcid.org/0009-0008-5792-3670)

 - :microscope: I’m currently working on genomics and bioinformatics.
-- :telescope: I'm passionate about reproducible research and open-source software.
+- :telescope: I'm passionate about Decentralized science and open-source software.

 Hello, I'm He Xuan, a university student from Xi'an, China.
 Currently immersed in the world of bioinformatics, I'm on a learning journey with the goal of exploring the synergy between AI technology and this fascinating field.